mhjarvis/Books-I-Am-Reading/Web Security for Developers.md

 ## <strong>3.
 How Browsers Work</strong>

 ### <strong>Web Page Rendering</strong>
 The ```rendering pipeline``` is the software component responsible for transforming a web page's HTML into something you can view.
 When  HTTP response is received, the browser parses the body of the response into a Document Object Model (DOM).
 Styling is applied to the DOM.
 Once complete, the webpage is 'drawn' onscreen.
-JavaScript is also loaed and executed as it is encountered.
+JavaScript is also loaded and executed as it is encountered.

 JavaScript code will be executed when rendering a webpage, so ensure to use the ```defer``` attribute.
 Otherwise, reference errors will occur.